Flamen Dialis

 In ancient Roman religion, the flamen Dialis was the high priest of Jupiter.
 The term Dialis is related to Diespiter, an Old Latin form of the name Jupiter.
 There were 15 flamines, of whom three were flamines maiores, serving the three gods of the Archaic Triad.
 According to tradition the flamines were forbidden to touch metal, ride a horse, or see a corpse.
-The Flamen Dialis was officially ranked second in the ranking of the highest Roman priests (ordo sacerdotum), behind only the rex sacrorum and before the another flamines maiores (Flamen Martialis, Flamen Quirinalis) and pontifex maximus.
+The Flamen Dialis was officially ranked second in the ranking of the highest Roman priests (ordo sacerdotum), behind only the rex sacrorum and before other flamines maiores (Flamen Martialis, Flamen Quirinalis) and pontifex maximus.

 The office of Flamen Dialis, and the offices of the other flamines maiores, were traditionally said to have been created by Numa Pompilius, second king of Rome, although Numa himself performed many of the rites of the Flamen Dialis.

 Appointment and privileges

 The Flamen Dialis enjoyed many peculiar honours.
 When a vacancy occurred, three persons of patrician descent, whose parents had been married according to the ceremonies of confarreatio (the strictest form of Roman marriage), were nominated by the Comitia, one of whom was selected (captus), and consecrated (inaugurabatur) by the Pontifex Maximus.
 The candidates also had to be married, confarreatio and to a virgin (see Flamen#Marriage).

 From that time forward he was emancipated from the control of his father, and became sui juris.
 He alone of all priests wore the apex, he had a right to a lictor, to the toga praetexta, to the Sella Curulis, and to a seat in the Roman senate ex officio.
 This last privilege, after having fallen into disuse for a long period, was asserted by Gaius Valerius Flaccus (209 BC), the claim allowed however, says Livy, more in deference to his high personal character than from a conviction of the justice of the demand.
 The Rex Sacrificulus or Rex Sacrorum alone was entitled to recline above him at a banquet; if one in bonds took refuge in his house, the chains were immediately struck off and conveyed through the impluvium to the roof, and thence cast down into the street: if a criminal on his way to punishment met him, and fell suppliant at his feet, he was respited for that day, similar to the right of sanctuary attached to the persons and dwellings of the papal cardinals.